gdiet/backup/README.md

 ### Run A Shallow Copy Of The File System

-Advanced usage pattern, only use if you understand what you are doing!
+This is an advanced usage pattern. **Only use if you understand what you are doing!**

 If you have the repository on a removable device, you can create a copy of it on a local device without the data files in the `data` directory.
 This "shallow" copy of the file system allows you to browse the directories and files, but it will show '0' bytes instead of the actual content when you open files.